vertexjs/VertexGraph/README.md

 ## Settings

 VertexGraph also includes a wide assortment of configurable variables for graph customzation.
-Each configuarble variable is given a default value that can be changed before running an instance of a VertexGraph.
+Each configurable variable is given a default value that can be changed before running an instance of a VertexGraph.

 ### General